mwognicki/nestjs-otp/docs/README.md

 - It uses the `UserService` to fetch the OTP secret associated with the current user.
 - The `UserService` is expected to provide an asynchronous method (`getOtpSecret`) that retrieves the OTP secret based on the user's context.

+#### `label` as Function

+You can also configure `label` as a function to resolve OTP label dynamically, eg from `Request`.
+This can be used to assign different labels to different users, so in the authenticator application, your project will be presented as _Your Project: john@doe.com_, where _Your Project_ is the value of `issuer`, and _john@doe.com_ - dynamically resolved `label` from current user

+#### Sample OTP Configuration File

 An `otp.config.ts` file might look like following:

 ```typescript